 Or has He spoken, and will He not make it good?

 The scripture above serves as a reminder of this ancient truth.
 He is not a man that he would lie.
-God is truth.
-He is eternally truth.
+God is the truth.
+He is the eternal truth.
 Even when he speaks what is not, it becomes.
 So when he speaks things that are not there, they manifest.
 So what is seeming false, out of his mouth becomes the truth.
 That is the basis of prayer of faith.

-Let me give you an example this point a little further.
+Let me give you an example of this point a little further.

 Mark 5:39 New King James Version (NKJV)39 When He came in, He said to them, “Why make this commotion and weep?
 The child is not dead, but sleeping.”

-The child in this case was clearly deceased.
-Mourners would have gathered after the physician had been and gone.
-For Jesus to come and say that the child was not dead was false.
-Yet, as soon as he said those word, it became truth.
+The child, in this case, was clearly deceased.
+Mourners had gathered after the physician had been and gone.
+For Christ Jesus to come and say that the child was not dead was false.
+Yet, as soon as he spoke those word, it became truth.
 Death evacuated in obedience to his word.
 Sleep occupied as commanded.

-When we pray in faith, we pray with the understanding that, what is impossible is impossible until God says otherwise.
-We know him to be a God that makes a way where there seems to be none!
+When we say a prayer of faith, we pray with the understanding that what is impossible is impossible until God says otherwise.
+We know him to be a holy God that makes a way where there seems to be none!
 We must be bold and confident enough to ask God for help when we ever need help.

-We exist in such a fast paced world.
+We exist in such a fast-paced universe.
 It is Go Go Go.
 Then it becomes Do Do Do!
 There is little or no time left to just be still in God’s presence.
-It takes faith to be able to let God of things and trust in God’s sovereignty to take care of said things.
+It takes faith to be able to let go of issues and trust in God’s sovereignty to take care them.

-The harder we try to hold on to things, the more they tend to slip away from us.
-Letting go and letting God be God is the best way to hold onto the things that we treasure.
+The harder we try to hold on to stuff, the more they tend to slip away from us.
+Letting go and letting God be God is the best way to hold onto the stuff that we treasure.
 Prayer of faith surrenders.
-It lays it all before God.
-We come before his throne of grace, admitting that even when we do all we can do, things may fail.
+Praying goes on to let it all lay before God.
+We come before his throne of grace, admitting that even when we do all we can do, all may fail.

 King David understood this, as did Moses.
-They refused to go ahead with anything without God’s presence.
+They refused to go ahead with anything beyond God’s presence.
+They prayed.
 Total surrender allows God to steer it all.
 This is genius because he is omniscient.
 What is to come is already known to him.
 When he steers, there is a sense of inevitable glory that is set to come.

-Dr Myles Munroe once said that God is not obligated to finish what he does not start.
-Surrendering all puts us in place where we start everything in him and through him.
-We all know what happens when we start things in the Lord?
+Dr Myles Munroe once explained that our Heavenly Father is not obligated to finish what he does not start.
+Surrendering all puts us in a place where we start all in him and through him.
+We all know what happens when we start it all in the Lord?
 He is faithful to see it to completion.
 God will never leave things half done!
 If only we would learn to ask our Heavenly Father when we need help.
 Just ask God!

-You see, it is God who has shoulders that are broad enough to carry the burden of the world.
+You see, it is the good God who has shoulders that are broad enough to carry the burden of the world.
 It is no longer on us!

 Matthew 11:28 New King James Version (NKJV)28 Come to Me, all you who labor and are heavy laden, and I will give you rest.

-It is Jesus who said to come to him when we are heavy laden.
+It is Jesus who asked us to come to him when we are heavy laden.
 Rest is found in him.
 It is not in our pastors, prophets or anyone else for that matter.

 This is the truth that I was starting to lose sight of.
 I was weary and heavy laden, yet still trying to be the source of rest for others.

-That burden is not on us when we stand on prayer of faith.
+That burden is not on us when we stand on the prayer of faith.
 We are able to direct it into his capable handles, fully knowing that he will take care of it.
 That is what fuels the prayer of faith.
 Understanding that it is all in God’s hands and not our own.